sorzkode/BATlister/README.md

 # BATlister

-BATlister is a simple batch script for Windows that generates a list of all files and folders in a given directory and saves it to a text file.
+BATlister is a batch script for Windows that generates a comprehensive list of all files and folders in a given directory and saves it to a text file with detailed information.

 ![BATlister](https://raw.githubusercontent.com/sorzkode/BATlister/master/BATlister.jpg)